 PDA: From simple handholding to sexy, bikini-clad kisses, showing off some public displays of affection always makes for a sweet photo.
 Pretend like the photographer isn't watching and embrace your partner the way you would when you're alone—as long as it's G-rated.

 Using Props: Are you both bookworms?
 Or love to ride the waves?
-Incorporate your favorite book into your shot or show off your matching surf boards for a picture that is 100% you.
+Incorporate your favorite book into your shot or show off your matching surf boards for a picture that is 100 percent you.
 Our personal favorite prop?
 Adding smoke bombs for a pretty and playful pop of color.

 Candid Shots: We know it's easier said than done, but sometimes, candid moments make the best photos.
 Act natural in your location of choice (by sampling hops at a brewery or picking out music at a record store) to create a natural, laid back feeling to your engagement photos.